 Starts a review of a single flashcard.

 Opens the flashcard on the passage side directly.

 When reference and topic are displayed, recite the verse from memory, then flip the card to check if you were correct.
 If you prefer reciting the verse line by line (for editing line breaks see Adding and Editing Verses), tap the icon in the bottom right corner for each line.

-If you need a little help to get started, press the help button in the bottom left corner to get a hint.
-You can skip a card by swiping it up.
+If you need a little help to get started, press long on the card to get a hint.
+(You can skip a card by swiping it down.)